Down the TBR Hole #158

 • Decide: keep it or should it go?

-My shelf is up to 1098 books.
-I finished a couple of books, but I bought several new ones.
+My shelf is up several books to 1097 books.
+I finished a book, but bought a book and added a few others to my wishlist.

 This week’s books: